joshirishikesh14-star/commentor_b5/ARCHITECTURE.md

 ## System Overview

-CommentSync is a collaborative feedback platform that enables teams to add contextual, spatial comments to any web application—similar to Figma's commenting system but for live websites.
+Echo is a collaborative feedback platform that enables teams to add contextual, spatial comments to any web application—similar to Figma's commenting system but for live websites.

 ### Core Concepts